pimotte/nomic/README.md

 If the rule-change is adopted, a player who can shall merge the pull-request in a timely fashion, which marks completion of the vote.

+**301** If a PR that outlines a rule-change in accordance with other rules in this file contains a commit hash containing an English dictionary word of at least 4 consecutive letters, the proposer will be awarded one additional point if the rule change is adopted.